metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_resource_import_v1alpha1_manifest.md

 Optional:

-- `app_protocol` (String) The application protocol for this port.
-This field follows standard Kubernetes label syntax.
-Un-prefixed names are reserved for IANA standard service names (as per RFC-6335 and https://www.iana.org/assignments/service-names).
-Non-standard protocols should use prefixed names such as mycompany.com/my-custom-protocol.
+- `app_protocol` (String) The application protocol for this port.This is used as a hint for implementations to offer richer behavior for protocols that they understand.This field follows standard Kubernetes label syntax.Valid values are either:* Un-prefixed protocol names - reserved for IANA standard service names (as perRFC-6335 and https://www.iana.org/assignments/service-names).* Kubernetes-defined prefixed names:  * 'kubernetes.io/h2c' - HTTP/2 prior knowledge over cleartext as described in https://www.rfc-editor.org/rfc/rfc9113.html#name-starting-http-2-with-prior-  * 'kubernetes.io/ws'  - WebSocket over cleartext as described in https://www.rfc-editor.org/rfc/rfc6455  * 'kubernetes.io/wss' - WebSocket over TLS as described in https://www.rfc-editor.org/rfc/rfc6455* Other protocols should use implementation-defined prefixed names such asmycompany.com/my-custom-protocol.
 - `name` (String) The name of this port.
-This must match the 'name' field in the corresponding ServicePort.
-Must be a DNS_LABEL.
-Optional only if one port is defined.
+This must match the 'name' field in thecorresponding ServicePort.Must be a DNS_LABEL.Optional only if one port is defined.
-- `protocol` (String) The IP protocol for this port.
-Must be UDP, TCP, or SCTP.
-Default is TCP.
+- `protocol` (String) The IP protocol for this port.Must be UDP, TCP, or SCTP.Default is TCP.